 Exploration and evaluation costs decreased during the current period, and relate in great part to the preparation and execution of the contract for the Kliyul and Redton properties.
-During the comparative period in 2019, the Company incurred legal fees related to the termination of the TL Zinc project, and permitting fees for Spius.
+During the comparative period in 2019, the Company incurred legal fees related to the termination of the TL Zinc project, and permitting fees and exploration contracts for Spius.